mautic/developer-documentation-new/README.md

 4. CD into the docs directory `cd [path to this repo]/docs`
 5. Run `make html`
 6. This will generate HTML in docs/build/html.
 Setup a web server with the web root as docs/build/html or open docs/build/html/index.html in a browser.

+## Troubleshooting

+If the build isn't working for some reason, here's some tips:

+- Try running the `make html` command in the terminal: `cd docs && make html`.
+This command normally provides a lot of additional context.
+- If the preview isn't working, click the `esbonio` section in the bottom right corner of the VS Code window.
+That rebuilds the docs and previews, and tells you if something is wrong.

 ### Vale
 Before pushing, run Vale and address suggestions and errors as applicable.
 1. Install [`vale`][Vale]